OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 ---

-Get started with Arbitrum by installing the Arbitrum compiler, `arbc-truffle-compile`, and its dependencies.
-Next, [build and run the demo app](#hello-arbitrum) or
+Get started with Arbitrum by installing the Arbitrum compiler, `arbc-truffle`, and its dependencies.
+Next,
+[build and run the demo app](#hello-arbitrum) or
 [port your own dapp](#porting-to-arbitrum).